Last update

 We welcome the fact that the pro-European parties achieved a good result in the European elections here in Luxembourg.
 And I am pleased to note that in the overall composition of the European Parliament, two-thirds of MEPs continue to represent centrist, pro-European parties.

-However, we must recognise that euroscepticism is gaining ground among our neighbours.
+However, we must recognise that eurosceptics are gaining ground in our neighbouring countries.
 For some, Europe is no longer providing answers.
 This scepticism is growing at a time when Europe's influence on the world stage is declining.
 Currently, Europe accounts for 6% of the world's population, down from 10% fifty years ago.
 Half a century ago, Europe contributed one dollar in every four to the global economy; today, it is one dollar in every six.

-And yet, or maybe because of this, Luxembourg's future lies in a strong European Union, a consolidated Europe.
+And yet, or maybe precisely because of this, Luxembourg's future lies in a strong European Union, a reinvigorated Europe.

 Faced with the world's other major powers – the United States, China, India or the African continent – European countries can only play a significant role if they remain united.

-We must remain united, because divided we will fail on our own.
+We stand united, or fall individually.
 This applies to all EU countries, but especially to Luxembourg.
-Our country's prosperity depends on a stable, peaceful and globalised world.
+Our country's prosperity depends on a stable, peaceful, and globalised world.
 Every day, our society maintains close relations with its neighbours.
-No other European country embodies openness like the homeland of Schengen.
+No other European country embodies openness like the home of Schengen.

 Many decisions crucial to our future can only be taken in collaboration with our neighbours and allies.
 It is imperative that we adopt a European vision in our political choices.

-In the field of the economy, the vision must also be European.
+Our vision must be European on the economy.
 Our prosperity is based on the European single market.
-Our prosperity depends on a competitive EU able to compete with the Americans and the Chinese.
+Our prosperity depends on a competitive EU able to compete with the United States of America and China.

 We therefore welcome the key recommendations of former Italian Prime Minister Enrico Letta to strengthen the EU single market.

-In all of these areas, Europe must make life easier for its citizens and for its companies.
-Which is why we want to avoid over-regulation and unnecessary centralisation.
+In all of these areas, Europe must make life easier for its citizens and companies.
+That is why we want to avoid over-regulation and unnecessary centralisation.

 We also need a European approach to climate change.
-Efforts have already been made in that direction in Luxembourg.
-But CO2 emissions need to be reduced globally if we are to meet the Paris targets.
-That's why we support the EU's efforts to set common climate targets for 2040 which will take us together towards climate neutrality.
+Yes, we contribute our part to these efforts.
+But CO2 emissions need to be reduced at a global level if we are to meet the Paris targets.
+That's why we support the EU's efforts to set common climate targets for 2040 which will take us towards a common climate neutral future.
 We are also committed to accelerating cross-border energy infrastructure construction in Europe.

 We must adopt a European perspective on defence as well.
 Beyond the borders of the EU, the world is witnessing even more significant developments.
 The recent Russian aggression against Ukraine serves as a stark reminder that peace in Europe remains fragile.

-This is perhaps the most visible example, but it is certainly not the only sign that the international system is being challenged, that the values of freedom and democracy are under threat on a global scale.
+This is perhaps the most visible example, but it is certainly not the only sign that the international system is being challenged, that the values of freedom and democracy are under threat at a global level.
 It also highlights the fact that the world has become less safe.
-It is less safe in the Sahel.
+It is less safe in the Sahel region.
 In the Middle East.
 In Ukraine.
 The Sahel, Israel-Palestine, Ukraine.
 All these places seem far away and yet they are so close.

 They move our hearts because we cannot turn a blind eye to the suffering in the world.
-They impact our society as we provide protection, in our own country, to some 7,000 people facing these tragedies.
+They affect our society because we provide protection, in our own country, to some 7,000 people facing these tragedies.
 They affect our economy, because the cost of our goods has risen by around 10% since 2019 as a result of these conflicts.
 They affect our cooperation policy because we have been providing humanitarian aid there for years.
-And they are geographically closer to us than we might think.
-Kiev is about 1,700 km from here, the same distance as from Luxembourg to Lisbon.
+And they are geographically closer to us than we often tend to think.
+Kiev is about 1,700 km from here, the same distance as Luxembourg to Lisbon.

-These conflicts are confronting us with a difficult but clear reality: the peace we thought we had achieved in Europe at the end of the Second World War and the Cold War does not last forever.
+These conflicts are confronting us with a difficult but clear reality: the peace we thought we had achieved in Europe at the end of the Second World War and the Cold War is not definitive.

 This sad reality forces us to change our policy.
 We must strengthen our defences today with a view to tomorrow, also here in Luxembourg.
-Not in order to wage war, but to prevent it.
+Not to wage war, but to prevent it.
 By means of credible deterrence.
-To achieve this, we need a defence policy that respects our alliances within NATO and the EU, without losing sight of our national interests.
+To achieve this, we need a defence policy that is in line with our alliances within NATO and the EU, without losing sight of our national interests.

 In July 2023, the previous Luxembourg government made a commitment to our NATO partners to increase our defence spending to 2% of gross national income.
 Just as other NATO countries have done or will soon do.

-This is because we know that if we don't, we risk paying a much higher price: the price of our freedom and peace.
+This is because we know that if we don't, we risk paying a much higher price: our freedom and peace.

 But we're not doing it because we think our contribution will make a difference.
 Quite the opposite.
 We are part of an alliance precisely because we know that we cannot defend ourselves alone.

 That is the lesson Luxembourg learned from the Second World War.
-I thought about this a lot last week when I travelled to Normandy with the Grand Duke to take part in a moving ceremony to pay tribute to the many American soldiers and soldiers of other nationalities who landed here 80 years ago to give us back our freedom.
+I thought about this a lot last week when I travelled to Normandy with the Grand Duke to take part in a moving ceremony to pay tribute to the many American soldiers, and soldiers of other nationalities, who landed there 80 years ago to give us back our freedom.
 The commitment of all those who fought for our freedom must never be forgotten.

 Since the atrocities of World War II, NATO and the European Union have stood as guarantors of peace and security.
-During my first visit to the NATO Secretary General, I told him of our desire to achieve the objective of 2% of GNI to which Luxembourg has committed itself over the next ten years.
-Given the international situation and the commitments of all our NATO partners, I would like to inform you today that the government has decided to reach this target of 2% per year from 2030.
+During my first meeting with the NATO Secretary General, I told him of our desire to achieve the objective of 2% of GNI to which Luxembourg has committed itself over the next ten years.
+Given the international situation and the commitments of all our NATO partners, I would like to inform you today that the government has decided to reach this target of 2% per year by 2030.

 At the NATO summit in Washington in July, together with the Minister for Foreign Affairs and the Minister of Defence, I will present this agenda – 2% by 2030 – and its broad outlines to our NATO partners.